PC-Pedia/TweetAutoReplier/README.md

 # TweetAutoReplier

-A Tweet Responder for Windows, based on WPF MVVM.
+A Tweet Responder client for Windows, based on WPF MVVM.

 **Setup instructions**:
 - Fill in account credentials (Constants/TwitterAuth.cs) by creating an app from [here](https://developer.twitter.com/apps).